Jonathan Evans, Baron Evans of Weardale

-Jonathan Douglas Evans, Baron Evans of Weardale, KCB, DL (born 1958) is a British life peer who formerly served as the Director General of the British Security Service, the United Kingdom's domestic security and counter-intelligence service.
+Jonathan Douglas Evans, Baron Evans of Weardale, KCB, DL (born 17 February 1958) is a British life peer who formerly served as the Director General of the British Security Service, the United Kingdom's domestic security and counter-intelligence service.
 He took over the role on the retirement of his predecessor Dame Eliza Manningham-Buller on 21 April 2007.
 Evans was succeeded by Andrew Parker on 22 April 2013.
+He currently serves as the Chairman of the Crown Nominations Commission.

 Early life

-Evans was educated at Sevenoaks School and Bristol University where he read classical studies.
+Evans was born on 17 February 1958, and was brought up in Kent, England.
+He was educated at Sevenoaks School, then an all-boys independent school.
+He studied classics at Bristol University, graduating with a Bachelor of Arts (BA) degree.